-The information in this section concerning DTC and DTC's book-entry only system has been obtained from sources that the Finance Authority and the Municipal Advisor believe to be reliable, but the Finance Authority and the Municipal Advisor take no responsibility for the completeness or accuracy thereof.
-The following description of the procedures and record keeping with respect to beneficial ownership interests in the Series 2018B Bonds, payment of principal, premium, if any, interest on the Series 2018B Bonds to DTC Participants or Beneficial Owners, confirmation and transfers of beneficial ownership interests in the Series 2018B Bonds and other related transactions by and between DTC, the DTC Participants and the Beneficial Owners is based solely on information provided by DTC.
+The information in this section concerning DTC and DTC's book-entry only system has been obtained from sources that the Finance Authority and the Municipal Advisor believe to be reliable, but the Finance Authority and the Municipal Advisor believe to be reliable, but the Finance Authority and the Municipal Advisor take no responsibility for the completeness or accuracy thereof.
+The following description of the procedures and record keeping with respect to beneficial ownership interests in the Series 2019B Bonds, payment of principal, premium, if any, interest on the Series 2019B Bonds to DTC Participants or Beneficial Owners, confirmation and transfers of beneficial ownership interests in the Series 2019B Bonds and other related transactions by and between DTC, the DTC Participants and the Beneficial Owners is based solely on information provided by DTC.

-The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Series 2018B Bonds.
-The Series 2018B Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Series 2019B Bonds.
+The Series 2019B Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Series 2018B Bond certificate will be issued for each maturity of the Series 2018B Bonds, each in the aggregate principal amount of such issue, and will be deposited with DTC.
+One fully-registered Series 2019B Bond certificate will be issued for each maturity of the Series 2019B Bonds, each in the aggregate principal amount of such issue, and will be deposited with DTC.